srct/whats-open/README.md

 get.
 Even if you don't feel like you can be helpful with the heavily technical aspects, we definitely need designers and technical writers.

-There are many things that can be done with this project, but sometimes it's the small things that count, so don't be afraid of contributing just for a spelling mistake.
+There are many things that can be done with this project (see the "To Do" section), but sometimes it's the small things that count, so don't be afraid of contributing just for a spelling mistake.

 If you need help at all please contact me (Tyler).
 I want people to contribute, so if you are struggling, or just want to learn, then I am willing